 Learn, Practice, and Master the Principles of Successful Event Photography

 Love photography?
-Want to brush up on your photojournalism skills at a live event?
-Under the guidance and instruction of professional photographer, James Staddon, HEAV’s convention photography team will give intermediate photographers the opportunity to take the position of event photographer for a few days!
+Want to learn how to make the most of your SLR or increase your photojournalism skills at a live event?
+Under the guidance and instruction of a professional photographer, HEAV’s convention photography team will give both beginner and intermediate photographers the opportunity to learn and practice the skills needed for covering a big event!

 Event photography is more challenging than most other genres of photography.
 Learning hands-on during the convention, you will practice techniques on

 creating consistently bright and sharp images in difficult lighting situations, and

 expediting the post-processing workflow to meet time-sensitive deadlines.

 And you’ll learn all this while honing the art of photography etiquette, learning the balance between boldness and discretion, and developing biblical perspective necessary for all areas of photography!

 $99/ participant not registered for the convention Hours: Orientation: Thursday, June 11, in the afternoon.
 Sessions will be scheduled from 1 to 5 p.m.*

 *Exact orientation time will be provided in the weeks before the convention Ages: 15 and Up